Do you have a

 Sprott Shaw’s Early Childhood Education Basic program is based on the curriculum approved by the Ministry for Children and Family Development, who ensure that children and youth in BC live in a safe, healthy, and nurturing family and become strongly connected to their communities and culture.
 Students who complete this program will develop a wide range of soft and hard skills through the study and practice of certified courses.

-program involves working with preschool students; while the Post-Basic programs
+Shaw, the Basic program involves working with preschool students; while the Post-Basic programs

 prepare students to specialize and work with infants